reapp/reapp-ui/README.md

 ## Installation

-This section comes from [react-starter](https://github.com/webpack/react-starter):
+This section comes partly from [react-starter](https://github.com/webpack/react-starter):

 Just clone this repo and change the `origin` git remote.